-The incarcerated parent, the child, and the child's caregiver all suffer as a result of the separation.
+The incarcerated parent, the child, and the child's caregiver all suffer from the parent being in prison.
 The longer the parent and child are separated, the more likely they are to grow apart.

 The imprisonment of a parent often causes a family's financial and living situations to get worse.
 These problems can result in the children being more likely to: